dbogle22/flask-with-polymer/README.md

 $ flask run
 ```

 Then navigate in your browser to http://localhost:5000.
+The polymer code is just the polymer starting code you can get by running

+`polymer init starter-kit`

+using the polymer tools.
+More info on this starter kit can be found at the polymer website